haskell-distributed/haskell-distributed.github.com/tutorials/2ch.md

   args <- getArgs

   case args of
-    ["master", host, port] -> do
+    ["controller", host, port] -> do
       backend <- initializeBackend host port initRemoteTable
-      startMaster backend (master backend)
+      startController backend (controller backend)
-    ["slave", host, port] -> do
+    ["worker", host, port] -> do
       backend <- initializeBackend host port initRemoteTable
-      startSlave backend
+      startWorker backend

 {% endhighlight %}

-And the master node is defined thus:
+And the controller node is defined thus:

 {% highlight haskell %}
-master :: Backend -> [NodeId] -> Process ()
+controller :: Backend -> [NodeId] -> Process ()
-master backend slaves = do
+controller backend workers = do
-  -- Do something interesting with the slaves liftIO . putStrLn $ "Slaves: " ++ show slaves
+  -- Do something interesting with the workers liftIO . putStrLn $ "Workers: " ++ show workers
-  -- Terminate the slaves when the master terminates (this is optional) terminateAllSlaves backend
+  -- Terminate the workers when the controller terminates (this is optional) terminateAllWorkers backend
 {% endhighlight %}

 ### Other Topologies and Backends